bsmith89/midas2-wiki/Home.md

 ```
 with 286,997 rows below the headers (one per genome) and 4,644 distinct species.

-Every species has a single representative genome.
+Every species has a unique representative genome.

 Column `genome_is_representative` is defined as `genome == representative`.